BCA Research: Agflation - A risk for emerging markets

 Source: Chris Giles and Peter Thal Larsen, Financial Times, April 21, 2008.

-Edmund Conway (Telegraph): Bank of England hawk sees inflation risk if
+Edmund Conway (Telegraph): Bank of England hawk sees inflation risk if interest rates cut

 "Hopes that the Bank of England will slash interest rates have been undermined after a key policymaker hinted that the Bank's rescue plan for credit markets will free it up to use rates to fight inflation.